ObsidiumMC/Redstonium/README.md

-# rustified
+# Rustified

 A command-line Minecraft launcher written in Rust.

-`rustified` provides a text-based interface for launching and managing Minecraft instances, designed for automation, scripting, and environments where a graphical launcher isn't suitable or preferred.
+`Rustified` provides a text-based interface for launching and managing Minecraft instances, designed for automation, scripting, and environments where a graphical launcher isn't suitable or preferred.

 ## Features